Exposing the consequences of blood culture contamination.

 During venipuncture the needle traps a minute core of dermis and if microbes are present, they are given a straight line into the culture bottle.

-A butterfly set that uses an automated closed-system specimen diversion technique sends the initial flow of blood—and contaminants therein—into a “U” shaped side channel.
+A blood culture collection set that uses passive flash technology sends the initial flow of blood—and contaminants therein—into a “U” shaped side channel.

-When the collection bottle is attached, the specimen flows from the vein to the bottle in a closed system, bypassing the sidelined contaminants.
+When the collection bottle is attached, the specimen flows from the vein to the bottle in a closed system through the sampling channel into the bottle.

-When necessary, a diversion technique can be used with a syringe or used to draw blood from a fresh IV.
+When necessary, flash technology can be used with a syringe or used to draw blood from a fresh IV.

-Clinical studies have shown that use of a diversion method can reduce contaminated blood cultures by more than 80%.
+Clinical studies have shown that use of a flash technology can reduce contaminated blood cultures by more than 80%.

-Blood culture collection best practice compliance combined with a closed-system automated specimen diversion technique can dramatically improve the clinical value of blood culture testing, leading to more effective and lower cost treatment of patients.
+Blood culture collection best practice compliance combined with passive closed-system flash technology can dramatically improve the clinical value of blood culture testing, leading to more effective and lower cost treatment of patients.